alberand/Blog/content/octave_colored_messages.md

 How to use it?
 It's easy enough, all you need to do are few follow steps:

 1. Download the script
-2. Create catalog where you will store this script for further usage
+2. Create directory where you will store this script for further usage
-3. Than in your Octave's config (by default it should be `~/.octaverc`) add and don't forgot to change next commands:
+3. Then in your Octave's config (by default it should be `~/.octaverc` on Linux system) add and don't forgot to change next commands:

 ```bash
 # Change to address where your script is